 One of the greatest things about studying in Canada is the opportunity to experience a climate, culture, and way of life that is beyond compare.
 From seeing the vibrant colors of our autumn leaves to the soft sounds of snowshoeing through the forest, each season and place has so much to offer.
 It offers a multitude of magnificent landscapes that can be explored throughout the country’s four distinct seasons.
 Many Canadians complain about the country’s harsh winters, but the cold season provides an opportunity for dedicated skiers and ice skaters to practice their sport in majestic surroundings.

-Here are some of the best universities in Canada for Ph.
-D.:
+Here are some of the best universities offering PhD degrees in Canada:

 |Universities||Times Higher Education Ranking (2021)||Top Universities Ranking (2021)||U.S. News & World Report Ranking (2021)|